 Global Agenda Council on New Models of Travel & Tourism 2012-2014

-At a time when job creation and economic growth are at the top of the global agenda, the travel and tourism industry can play a critical role in creating employment opportunities worldwide while spurring nations’ economic growth.
+With job creation and economic growth at the top of the global agenda, the travel and tourism industry can play a critical role in creating employment opportunities worldwide while spurring economic growth.
 The sector already accounts for 9% of global GDP – a total of US$ 6 trillion – and creates 120 million direct and 125 million indirect jobs.

 What the Council is doing about it